Pinning control of chimera states in systems with higher-order interactions: The model and the setting

 \subsubsection{Control protocol I: additive pinning control}

-Let us now proceed with setting up the control protocol.
-The first type of pinning control is called \textit{additive}, and it was successfully implemented in \cite{gambuzza2016pinning} to control chimera states with pairwise interactions.
-In such a setting, the pinned nodes receive an input in an additive fashion.
-The equations read
+{Let us now proceed with the first control protocol, namely \emph{additive pinning control}.
+As a preliminary remark, we note that this control strategy was successfully employed in~\cite{gambuzza2016pinning} to induce chimera states in systems with pairwise interactions.
+However, achieving such states required controlling approximately half of the nodes.
+In Sec.~\ref{sec:numerics}, where we present our numerical results, we highlight the significant advantage gained by applying this technique in systems with higher-order interactions.}